My Travel Story

 During my stay in Australia, I also visited Fiji on a solo trip over Christmas and New Year and enjoyed island hopping and relaxing on beautiful, paradise beaches.

-I traveled back to the U.K. via the Hawaiian islands and the United States throughout the summer of 2012 on an awesome, epic road trip of a lifetime with my super cool friends, covering about 16 states in two months.
+I travelled back to the U.K. via the Hawaiian islands (O’ahu and Hawai’i) and the United States throughout the summer of 2012 on an awesome, epic road trip of a lifetime with my super cool friends, covering about 16 states in two months.
+I visited Minnesota, South Dakota, Wyoming, Utah, Nevada, California, Arizona, Colorado, Nebraska, Iowa, Pennsylvania, New York, and Massachusetts.

 lauren in honolulu, hawaii, usa